nodeJayS/coinface/README.md

 ## Features

 - User can register, sign-in and sign-out of their own account OR use the demo account to try all features
-- User assets and portfolio is updated dynamically with every action
+- User portfolio is updated dynamically with every action
 - User can use the deposit and withdraw actions to update their USD balance
 - User can use the buy and sell actions on all listed coins
 - User can use the watchlist button to add and remove coins from their watchlist